7 Consulting Frameworks and Principles I use with Allied Health Providers

 It is a practical way to decide what needs attention now, what can wait and what probably does not need to be done at all.
 It is a small framework that consistently adds clarity when everything feels important.

-Using a typical NDIS OT provider as an example:
+For Allied Health providers, this is especially useful when considering diversification.
+Using a typical NDIS provider as an example:

 Strategy and Service Design Frameworks